See by:open filter

 Adrian acts as a business angel for several venture capital start-up companies.

-Annalisa Dentoni-Litta is a partner with the Finance team and is based in the Rome Office.
+Annalisa Dentoni-Litta is a dual qualified attorney (Italy and New York) and a partner with the Finance team.
 She has wide experience in structured finance, securitizations and covered-bond transactions with a focus on public finance and Italian local public entities.

 Her structured finance experience includes advice to arrangers, issuers and originators in relation to a number of public and private securitizations, both domestic and cross-border, as well as receivables purchase transactions, involving various types of receivables, including RMBS, consumer loans, healthcare receivables, tax and trade receivables.